-The Energy Act repealed the 1935 Act, and since that date, CenterPoint Energy and its subsidiaries have no longer been subject to restrictions imposed under the 1935 Act.
-The Energy Act includes a new Public Utility Holding Company Act of 2005 (PUHCA 2005) which grants to the FERC authority to require holding companies and their subsidiaries to maintain certain books and records and make them available for review by the FERC and state regulatory authorities in certain circumstances.
+Under the Public Utility Holding Company Act of 2005 (PUHCA 2005), the FERC has authority to require holding companies and their subsidiaries to maintain certain books and records and make them available for review by the FERC and state regulatory authorities in certain circumstances.
 In December 2005, the FERC issued rules implementing PUHCA 2005.
 Pursuant to those rules, in June 2006, CenterPoint Energy filed with the FERC the required notification of its status as a public utility holding company.
-In October 2006, the FERC adopted additional rules regarding maintenance of books and records by utility holding companies and additional reporting and accounting requirements for centralized service companies that make allocations to public utilities regulated by the FERC under the Federal Power Act.
-Although CenterPoint Energy provides services to its subsidiaries through a service company, its service company is not subject to the service company rules.
+In October 2006, the FERC adopted additional rules regarding maintenance of books and records by utility holding companies and additional reporting and accounting requirements for centralized service companies that make allocations to public utilities regulated by the

+FERC under the Federal Power Act.
+Although CenterPoint Energy provides services to its subsidiaries through a service company, its service company is not subject to the FERC's service company rules.